mdhindsa-1/NBA-Stats/README.md

 CS_Final_Project_Code.py - Contains main code used for analysis and query of data set.
 Please note that code will ask for user input for a player name and year (for a specific NBA season) during the compile/code run.
 Python libraries that need to be installed are numpy, pandas, matplotlib.pyplot, BeautifulSoup (from bs4), and seaborn.

-Testing_CS Final Project.py - Test code for CS Semester Project_Final.py
+test_CS_Final_Project.py - Test code for CS Semester Project_Final.py

 Final Project Report.md - Contains detailed description of our project from data selection to conclusions